 You can use the Go To Special tool of Excel to select the blank cells only.
 As selecting the blank cells one by one may become clumsy, it would be a great option.

-- At first, select the table of cells from where you want to select the blank cells.
+- First, select the table of cells from where you want to select the blank cells.
 Drag your mouse by pressing the right button to select the cells.

 - Then, go to the top ribbon and press on the ’Find & Select’ option.
 Here will open a menu, from where you will select the ‘Go To Special’ option.

-- After pressing the ‘Go To Special’ option, there will open a box named ‘Go To Special’ and select the ‘Blanks’ option from the box and press OK.
+- After pressing the ‘Go To Special’ option, there will be a box named ‘Go To Special’.
+Select the ‘Blanks’ option from the box and press OK.

 - Then, you will see that all the blank cells are selected.
 Now write the Dash character from the keyboard in the first blank cell.
-And press Ctrl + Enter.
+Press Ctrl + Enter.

 - After pressing Ctrl + Enter, you will see all the blank cells are filled with a dash.